ardinor/mojibake-flat/README.md

 - Maybe use the editor like in Ghost?
 The [Editor](http://codemirror.net/) uses [this](https://github.com/coreyti/showdown) to convert the markdown to HTML, and jQuery with a simple cross-multiplication of content height (editor & preview) to adjust the the scroll on the other panel. - [Source](http://www.reddit.com/r/javascript/comments/1ofhos/nodejsbased_blogging_app_ghost_has_launched_today/ccrnd6i)

-- Pagination?
+- Check Pagination works

 - Clean up unused files

 - ~~Are the times displayed really localised?
 Hm..~~ Yep!

-- Shadows on the bans page, this page needs a bit of a tidy up
+- ~~Shadows on the bans page, this page needs a bit of a tidy up~~ Done

+- Maybe move the about page and any other similar pages made in the future to .md files and have them generated too?

 ### CREDITS: ###